anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - Enter 3rd person, open the console with the ` key, type TFC, then press enter.
 You can move your camera around as needed to view your character.
 Type TFC into console again to exit freecam.

 - **Gambling - I used to be able to easily win gambling and earn free money, but I can't anymore.
 Why?**
-  - Luck no longer affects gambling in UF to prevent abuse of the economy.
+  - Luck no longer affects gambling in NS to prevent abuse of the economy.

 - **Hardcore - Can I disable the hardcore mode?**
-  - No. Many mods in Uranium Fever rely on hardcore mode, and the list is designed around it.
+  - No. Many mods in Nuclear Sunset rely on hardcore mode, and the list is designed around it.

 - **Hardercore - What changes does the Hardercore Optional Mod change?**
-  - The changes for hardercore can be found in the [Optional Mods Section](https://uraniumfever.net/docs/main/setup#-optional-mods-) of the Setup Instructions
+  - The changes for hardercore can be found in the [Optional Mods Section](https://nuclearsunset.net/docs/main/setup#-optional-mods-) of the Setup Instructions

 - **Healing - When I pay a doctor to heal me, I do not heal fully.
 Why?**
   - This is an intentional balance design.
 You will need to pay for several different healing sessions or heal through other means to fully heal.